Codeux-Software/Textual/README.md

 **TEXTUAL DOES NOT REQUIRE A CERTIFICATE ISSUED BY APPLE TO BUILD** which means there is absolutely no reason to turn code signing off.

+## Note Regarding Trial Mode

+When you build Textual, it will launch in trial mode because this repository contains the license manage which is used by the trial version of the app.
+If you do not have a license nor plan on obtaining one, then disable the ``TEXTUAL_BUILT_WITH_LICENSE_MANAGER`` flag in the Standard Release configuration file to disable the inclusion of this code at build time.

 ## Building Textual

 The latest version of Textual requires two things to be built.
 One is a valid (does not need to be issued by Apple) code signing certificate.
 The second is an installation of Xcode 6.1 or newer on OS X Yosemite. **Building on OS X Mavericks and earlier is not possible.**